Import Content From CSV

 Copy the CSV File to the CMS server.
 For example at

 Have a look at a Sample CSV File.
-The CSV file needs to use a comma (,) as the delimiter.
+Prior to Terminalfour 8.2.17, the CSV file needed to use a comma (,) as the delimiter.
+From 8.2.17 it is possible to specify a custom separator.

 To set-up the Data Source, you’ll name it and provide the file and driver locations.